juliegoz/juliegoz-site/docs/about.md

 permalink: /about/
 title: ABOUT
 fullpage_hero_image: "/assets/images/dark2.jpg"
 header_text: Hi!
-My name Julieta and here's a little about me:
+My name Julieta and here's a little about me
 ---
 I was born in Peru, raised and currently living in the Washington DC area, I've been working as an actor for the past 4 years.
 I graduated from The University of Maryland, with a degree in Communication Studies, Theatre, and Professional Writing.